 It makes me think of this packaged cookie I remember having as a kid that had 3 little halves of peanut in the middle of the cookie.
 I would eat all the way around the cookie and save that crunchy and gooey center for the last bite.
 For the life of me, I can't remember the brand, and I never see them anymore, but they were by far my favorite.

-I don't even think they make them anymore, but if they did I they would be my go-to snack.
+I don't even think they make them anymore, but if they did they would be my go-to snack.
 If you remember them and the brand be sure to tell me in the comments at the bottom of this page.

-They do however retain the quality of that favorite childhood memory.
-With a slightly crisp outer edge and a smooth and chewy center.
+They do however retain the quality of that favorite childhood memory, with a slightly crisp outer edge and a smooth and chewy center.

-This recipe is great because it requires minimal ingredients and might even be considered small batch baking.
-Just one egg, one cup of sugar and flour, and a single stick of butter, these are the small-batch Crunchy Peanut Butter Cookies of your dreams.
+This recipe is great because it requires minimal ingredients and might even be considered small-batch baking.
+Just one egg, one cup of sugar and flour, and a single stick of butter.
+These are the small-batch Crunchy Peanut Butter Cookies of your dreams.
 The recipe makes 20 1-ounce cookies.

 Doing this ensures you get a luxuriously textured cookie, and that when it comes time to add the flour to the mixture you don't have to overwork the flour.
 Overworking the flour can result in a cookie that has a tough texture, and nobody wants that!

 I hope you enjoy these as much as I do, peanut butter just might be my favorite food ever.
 At the very least I am a sucker for anything that includes it.
 I even love to slather it on banana bread, like this one.
-How do you like it, leave me a comment below with your favorite way to eat peanut butter, besides off a spoon.

 Crunchy Peanut Butter Cookies